min2ha/ukwa-site/content/target/4460/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Scotland's Future: Your Guide to an Independent Scotland

 <p>Downloadable document in PDF setting out a guide to the Scottish Referendum produced by the Scottish Government.
 Scotland’s referendum on 18 September 2014 is a choice between two futures.</p>